 |Home | About the Firm | Practice Areas | Resources | Contact|

-The Corporate and Tax Counselor — Practical Counsel for Business
+The Corporate Lawyer and Tax Counselor — Practical Counsel for Business

 In each issue, we will highlight bottom-line implications and/or opportunities business owners/executives should consider in response to new laws, court and agency decisions, and other matters discussed in the newsletter.